EvgenyiFedotov/restarfall/packages/restarfall/readme.md

 #### Create `component` with children components

 You can use child components in the component body in various variations.

+> [!IMPORTANT]
-Attention!
-Calling a child component inside a parent component does not guarantee that the body of the child component will be called.
+> Calling a child component inside a parent component does not guarantee that the body of the child component will be called.
+To call the body of the child component, you must set it to the `return` of the parent component.

 ```ts
 import { create } from "restarfall";